underscoreio/essential-slick/src/pages/joins.md

 <div class="callout callout-info">
 **NULLs in Joins**

-If you're thinking that detecting and add `.?` to a column is a bit of a pain, you'd be right.
+If you're thinking that detecting null values and adding `.?` to a column is a bit of a pain, you'd be right.
 The good news is that the situation will be much better for Slick 3.

 In the meantime, if you do miss a NULL column mapping, you'll see this when the query is executed: